Short-Term Rental Tax Planning for STR Owners

 These are the most common questions short-term rental owners ask when trying to reduce taxes and understand how their activity is treated.

-A short-term rental is generally a property where the average guest stay is 7 days or less.
+A short-term rental is generally a property where the average guest stay is 7 days or less, which may change how the IRS classifies the activity under passive activity rules.

-• The average stay requirement is met, and
+• Meeting the average stay requirement

 Yes.
 Material participation is one of the key factors in determining how short-term rental income and losses are treated.